CDCgov/trusted-intermediary/README.md

 with this option enabled.

 1. Checkout `master` branch for `CDCgov/prime-reportstream`
-2. Create a symbolic link or copy the scripts found at [/scripts/rs](/scripts/rs) to `prime-reportstream/prime-router`
-   - **Note**: follow the instructions in [/scripts/rs/readme.md](/scripts/rs/readme.md) to set up the environment variable
-3. CD to `prime-reportstream/prime-router`
-4. Run the `./cleanslate` script.
-For more information you can refer to the [ReportStream docs](https://github.com/CDCgov/prime-reportstream/blob/master/prime-router/docs/docs-deprecated/getting-started/getting-started.md#building-the-baseline)
+2. Build RS (for more information please refer to the [ReportStream docs](https://github.com/CDCgov/prime-reportstream/blob/master/prime-router/docs/getting-started/README.md)):
+   - If building for the first time, run: `./cleanslate` in `prime-reportstream/prime-router`
+   - Otherwise run: `./gradlew clean package` in `prime-reportstream` root folder
-5. If attempting to access the metadata endpoint in ReportStream add the variable `ETOR_TI_baseurl="http://host.docker.internal:8080"` to `.prime-router/.vault/env/.env.local` file before building the container
+   - If attempting to access the metadata endpoint in RS add the variable `ETOR_TI_baseurl="http://host.docker.internal:8080"` to `prime-router/.vault/env/.env.local` file before building the container
-6. Run RS with `docker compose up --build -d`
+3. Run RS with `docker compose up -d`.
+You may also use `./gradlew quickRun`
-7. Run the `reset.sh` script to reset the database
+4. Run the RS setup script in this repository: `/scripts/setup/setup-reportstream.sh`
-8. Run the `update_org_yaml.sh` script to update the RS organization settings
-9. Run the `load-etor-org-settings.sh` to apply the ETOR organization settings
-10. Run the `setup-local-vault.sh` script to set up the local vault secrets
+   - Before running the script, make sure to follow the instructions in [/scripts/README.md](/scripts/README.md)
-    - You can verify that the script created the secrets successfully by going to `http://localhost:8200/` in your browser, use the token in `prime-router/.vault/env/.env.local` to authenticate, and then go to `Secrets engines` > `secret/` to check the available secrets
+   - You can verify the script created vault secrets successfully by going to `http://localhost:8200/` in your browser, use the token in `prime-router/.vault/env/.env.local` to authenticate, and then go to `Secrets engines` > `secret/` to check the available secrets

 #### Submit request to ReportStream